ut-astria/spi/README.md

 ### Streaming (demo)

 Streaming input and output is an important capability.
-As new data streams in, new reports and cancelations of obsolete reports stream out.
+As new data streams in, new reports and cancellations of obsolete reports stream out.
 SPI is designed for systems that run continuously, processing data as it becomes available and feeding downstream systems asynchronously.